 How to choose the best streaming device for you

 Figuring the right streaming device for your needs is pretty easy.
-While everyone should start with the Roku Streaming Stick+, your mileage may vary.
+While everyone should start with the Roku Streaming Stick 4K, your mileage may vary.
 If your budget is tight, the Google Chromecast can bring a lot of content to your TV without adding the clutter of a remote.

 If you own a lot of digital media that you want to watch on your TV, the Roku Ultra makes that process super easy, so you'll never need to think about what a media server is.
 But if you're a performance first type, and watch a lot of 4K UHD content, the Nvidia Shield TV is where you should start.

 Lastly, folks who already treat Alexa like a member of the family should consider the 2nd Gen Fire TV Cube, which makes controlling your entertainment as easy as talking.
-That being said, it's quite expensive, and the Roku Streaming Stick+'s remote also supports voice commands, you just have to click the microphone button, whereas the Fire TV Cube is hands-free.
+That being said, it's quite expensive, and the Roku Streaming Stick 4K Plus remote also supports voice commands, you just have to click the microphone button, whereas the Fire TV Cube is hands-free.

 How we test streaming devices

-Testing streaming players is usually a simple process that prioritizes content over performance.
-Any streaming player worth its salt can play video well, but only a good one possesses straightforward navigation, robust search features and a wide variety of content to suit all tastes.
+We testing streaming players by looking at both the content they can provide (most are very similar at this point) and how they deliver said content.
+Any streaming player worth its salt can load a HD stream, but only a good one possesses straightforward navigation, robust search features and a wide variety of content to suit all tastes.

 After that, it's onto the extra features, like gaming, voice search and screen mirroring.
 These factors don't weigh quite as heavily toward the final score, but they're nice to have if they work well, and extremely distracting if they don't.